 The G4KQH home station was relatively busy last year with entries being made in the UK Activity Contests (UKACs) for most sessions on bands up to 23cm (1296MHz).
-These sessions accounted for almost all on-air activity in 2020.
+These sessions accounted for almost all on-air activity since 2020.

 EME on the 2m band using the JT65B digital mode had been the main interest during 2017 and early 2018 with the challenge of using just a single 11ele antenna.